 Sports Injury Bracing

 Sports Injury Bracing.
-Squash and basketball players, runners and other athletes often wear knee braces for injuries during workouts and competitions.
+Squash and Rugby players, runners and other athletes often wear knee braces for injuries during workouts and competitions.

 The sport braces may simply assist or provide stability for unsteady knees, or sometimes the braces are worn after injuries or surgery to limit and control movement at the knee and protect the knee from further damage.
 Lots of athletes with knee troubles report that running feels easier and more sustainable when they are wearing a brace.